mwestera/choicellm/README.md

 Alternative modes are `--comparative` and `--categorical` (see below for some explanation, but you'll understand most from the generated prompt templates themselves).
 If you want to use an 'instruct' model, additionally specify `--chat`.
 (Note that the examples were written for a study on concreteness vs. abstractness; you can of course modify all of this.)

-When modifying a prompt, make sure to use all the parts in curly braces, like `{scale}`.
-These will be replaced by the program, according to the information you provide.
+When modifying a prompt, the parts in curly braces, like `{scale}`, will be replaced by the program, according to the information you provide.
+You may also omit such parts (by removing `{scale}`), for instance if you think they are unnecessary or you manually include the information in the prompt.

 The prompt templates contain some additional comments under the JSON key `_comments`.